Lapidary Advice for cutters and repairers

 4. It is very difficult to tell whether a stone is a doublet or a solid if it is in a setting.
 It helps if the back of the setting is open, but it is still no real indication because the back of a doublet and a solid looks very similar, although a doublet is usually perfectly black on the back whereas a solid black opal usually has some imperfections.
 So if the back of a stone looks too perfect, you have to be a little suspicious.
 For this reason it’s best to buy opal from reputable dealers who know what they are doing and can give you lapidary advice because, unfortunately, many jewelers also are not experienced in opals.

 5. When buying opal over the net, ask the seller to give you a summary of how close the graphic sample is to the real thing.
 Opal is very difficult to photograph and the appearance on the computer screen may give it a different look.
 Particularly is this the case in regards to size.
 Graphics come out in all different sizes, usually a lot larger than actual…so make sure you get your ruler out and actually draw the size on a piece of paper so that you will know in your own mind’s eye the actual size of the stone.
 Here are some examples of rough opal available on this site

 6. The same thing applies to the color of the stone.
 Make sure you get the supplier to give a commentary on the color so that you will know pretty well what you are getting.
-The camera sometimes picks up colors that are only minimal, while ignoring the feature colors.
-Lapidary advice will help you in determining the color.
+The camera sometimes picks up colours that are only minimal, while ignoring the feature colors.
+We hope that this Lapidary Advice for cutters and repairers will help you enter into a new world of excitement.